GudaLab/scATACseq/README.md

 ## Installation

-Download the Jupyter Notebook (Jupyter notebook Raw.ipynb) file from the github repository https://github.com/gudalab/scATACseq/find/main and upload this file in your Google Cloud Workbench.
+Download the Jupyter Notebook (Jupyter notebook Raw-Copy1.ipynb) file from the github repository https://github.com/gudalab/scATACseq/find/main and upload this file in your Google Cloud Workbench.
 Open the file and begin following the instructions.

 ### conda